Inspirational journeys

 It’s not just a trend — it’s where AI is heading.

-So, what is agentic ai really about?
+So, what is Agentic AI really about?

 It’s about moving from systems that simply respond to ones that can actually take action.
 Instead of just analysing data or generating outputs, agentic ai systems can coordinate tasks, make decisions, and manage complex workflows.